Smarter travel to school

 Cycle and Scooter parking at schools

 Part-funding for cycle and scooter parking at schools is available from Sustrans annually.
 Applications must be made via the local authority and information on the funding rounds are sent to all schools each year.
-More information is available at Sustrans funding for schools.
+More information is available at Sustrans school bike funding.

 Meldrum Primary School was a recipient of a Glasgow Commonwealth Games Legacy cycle stand in 2015.
 Medal-winning gymnast, Adam Cox, nominated the school to receive the cycle stand.